quinn-p-mchugh/personal-website/blog/2022/2022-12-03-creating-a-public-library.md

 Using [Zotero](https://www.zotero.org/), a free & open source reference manager, let's learn how to alleviate this resource sharing calamity by creating our own public Zotero library.

 With a public Zotero library, you'll be able to create collections of resources you've found (including bibliographic information) and send just a *single URL* to the person you wish to share a set of articles with.
-From there, that person will be able to download those resouces in a variety of formats, including CSV and JSON.
+From there, that person will be able to download those resources in a variety of formats, including CSV and JSON.

 ## Steps